Skip to content

 > **Elliptic Curve Cryptography (ECC) certificates** work with App Service when uploaded as a PFX, but currently cannot be imported from Key Vault.
 They aren't covered by this article.
 For the exact steps to create ECC certificates, work with your certificate authority.

-> After you add a private certificate to an app, the certificate is stored in a deployment unit that's bound to the App Service plan's resource group, region, and operating system combination, internally called a *webspace*.
+After you add a private certificate to an app, the certificate is stored in a deployment unit that's bound to the App Service plan's resource group, region, and operating system (OS) combination.
+Internally, it's called a *webspace*.
 That way, the certificate is accessible to other apps in the same resource group, region, and OS combination.
-Private certificates uploaded or imported to App Service are shared with App Services in the same deployment unit.
+Private certificates uploaded or imported to App Service are shared with app services in the same deployment unit.

 Expand Down